petedigipulse/phase-0-handbook/fetching-changes.md

 # * master                  a422352 My local commit
 #   remotes/origin/HEAD     -> origin/master
 #   remotes/origin/master   a422352 My local commit
-#   remotes/upstream/master 5fdff0f EDA's latest commit
+#   remotes/upstream/master 5fdff0f Devacademy's latest commit

 ```

 ###2.
 Merge the changes
-Now that you have EDA's changes stored in your local repository, you need to merge the changes with yours.
+Now that you have Dev Academy's changes stored in your local repository, you need to merge the changes with yours.

 First make sure you are on your master branch.